spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 #### 4.3.2 - Google Cloud project API key

-0. Navigate to [the API credentials overview page for your project in the Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new API key.
+1\.
+Navigate to [the API credentials overview page for your project in the Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new API key.

-0. Under “API restrictions”, select “Restrict key” and then choose ”Analytics REST API”.
+2\.
+Under “API restrictions”, select “Restrict key” and then choose ”Analytics REST API”.

-0.Next, mount the API key into Kubernetes as a secret, replacing `{{your_analytics_api_key}}` with the API key you just created:
+3\.
+Next, mount the API key into Kubernetes as a secret, replacing `{{your_analytics_api_key}}` with the API key you just created:

 ```sh
 kubectl create secret generic "analytics-api-key" --from-literal="analytics-api-key={{your_analytics_api_key}}"